Pathu19/Task-6-Create-a-Strong-Password-and-Evaluate-Its-Strength./README.md

 # Task-6-Create-a-Strong-Password-and-Evaluate-Its-Strength.
-To Understand what makes a password strong and test it against password strength tools.
+&nbsp;To Understand what makes a password strong and test it against password strength tools.
 And also to safeguard the valuable data by basic precaution which is to avoid credential theft.

 **1. Objective**

-To understand the factors that make a password strong, test different passwords using an online password strength checker, and learn best practices for password creation and security.
+&nbsp;To understand the factors that make a password strong, test different passwords using an online password strength checker, and learn best practices for password creation and security.

 **2. Tools Used**